GabrielF98/GRBSNWebtool/Webtool/static/SourceData/GRB171205A-SN2017iuk/readme.md

 **Notes:**

 Notes: Removed data on S/N. Times show all the mid-times of observations.
 Positive and negative errors were given and 3 sig errors.
 The positive errors were incuded in this data.
 The count rates were removed.
+3 sigma errors on mag and flux were given and removed from data.Additionally, the light curves were adjusted to correct for Galactic extinction, E(B-V)=0.0434 (Schlafly & Finkbeiner 2011).
+No correction for the host galaxy absorption was performed.

-### GRB171205A-SN2017iuk_UV_Optical4.txt
+### GRB171205A-SN2017iuk_Optical_UV3.txt

 **Source:** https://ui.adsabs.harvard.edu/abs/2018A%26A...619A..66D/abstract